The MicroFTX is a low-cost, reconfigurable, and compact Micro-USB breakout board based on the FTDI FT230X full-speed USB Serial UART IC.

 Linux (direct access)

-If you don’t need the device node or want to use bitbang IO like the example below, a library like libftdi can be used independently of the kernel version.
+If you don’t need the device node, or if you want to use bitbang IO like in the example below, a library like libftdi can be used independently of the kernel version.

 SUBSYSTEM=="usb", ACTION=="add", \